 - 1 cup cherry tomatoes, halved

-- 3/4 cup prepared pesto (store bought or homemade) Basil Arugula Pesto
+- 3/4 cup prepared pesto (store bought or homemade) Make your own fresh pesto: Basil Arugula Pesto

 - 1/2 cup reserved pasta cooking water

-- lemon juice, parmesan, red pepper flakes, crushed red pepper, for serving (optional)
+- lemon juice, parmesan cheese, red pepper flakes, for serving (optional)

 - In a large pot, cook pasta according to package directions.